How I Survived the 90s (or, "Garbage, Liz Phair and Me.")

 Musically speaking, I was born in the wrong decade.
 I was born in the 1970s, which meant that I came of age during the 80s.
 The 80s were, to me, a glorious decade of music.
 I first fell in love with the music of robo-nerds Devo and similar synth-pop groups like The Human League and the Thompson Twins.
 Then, after I picked up a guitar, I became enamored with the hard rock and heavy metal of groups like AC/DC, Guns-n-Roses and Metallica.
 Such music, mired in aggressive, pounding rhythms and lyrics describing the bevy of loose women out there "on the streets", was almost scientifically designed to appeal to sweaty, delusional, hormonal, horny teenagers and I was a textbook example.
 Metal also functioned as a Tony Robbins style cheerleader for its audience, delivering the sermon that you too could rise to great heights, if only you practiced guitar six hours a day, which I promptly did.

 However, coming-of-age in the 80s meant that when I was ready to fulfill my dreams of rock ‘n’ roll stardom the world crashed into the 90s.
 And the 90s tossed everything about the previous decade into the trash heap.
-Whereas the 80s had a love affair with glitz and flash as well as a certain earnestness, the 90s adopted a much more subdued aesthetic and a jaded attitude.
+Whereas the 80s had a love affair with glitz and glam as well as a certain earnestness, the 90s adopted a much more subdued aesthetic and a jaded attitude.
 This was epitomized in the grunge music genre whose chief exponent was the band Nirvana.
 Grunge threw out metal’s obsession with musical virtuosity, as well as synth-pop’s love of sparkle and sheen, and replaced it with middling musicianship (because trying was for losers) and omnipresent irony.
+(If I sound bitter it's because I am.)

 So what did a man out of time, feeling friction with both the sounds and politics of independent music, do?
 Well, I did play in several bands, all of them musically distant from grunge and related genres.
 And while I had some great times in those groups, they, to no surprise, never really took off.
 As a result, by 1995 or so I was aware that I would probably have to start exploring some kind of career path.
 I signed up at the local community college and started taking a variety of classes.